JasonLinden/ckeditor5/packages/ckeditor5-build-classic/README.md

-CKEditor 5 classic editor build Custom Build
+CKEditor 5 classic editor Custom Build
 ========================================

 This includes the classic editor with the Mention